Here are the best available free agent NFL quarterbacks

 - Oops!Something went wrong.Please try again later.

-Here are the best available free agent NFL quarterbacks originally appeared on NBC Sports Bayarea
+Here are the best available free agent NFL quarterbacks originally appeared on NBC Sports Washington

 Cam Newton is back on an NFL roster, and it is a familiar one.